 Schedule regular AC service Houston and tune-ups with expert AC contractors to get the optimum AC performance.
 It’s also important to understand the most prevalent air conditioning issues so you can take preventative actions to avoid costly repairs.

 Here are some of the most common AC issues and how to fix them:

 If your air conditioner isn’t working or turning on, you should check the batteries in your thermostat.
 If the batteries are dead, replace them.
 Check the thermostat settings to see if the cooling mode is on with your selected temperature settings if the batteries are in good working order.
 Check the circuit breaker if your thermostat is turned on, but your air conditioner isn’t working.
 Your air conditioner will not be on if the circuit breaker has been tripped.
 By turning the switch off and on, the circuit breaker can be reset.

 If your air conditioner’s airflow is blocked by a dirty air filter, it restricts cool airflow.
-A clogged air filter can cause the condenser unit to freeze, even more, reducing the cooling capacity of your air conditioner.
+A clogged air filter can cause the condenser unit to freeze, even more, reducing the cooling capacity of your AC repair Houston.
 Changing your air filter regularly aid your air conditioner’s ability to blow cold air.

 Outside AC unit freezes

 The following factors can cause your air conditioner to freeze: